wso2-extensions/identity-outbound-provisioning-duo/README.md

 ### How You Can Contribute

-You can create a third party connector and publish in WSO2 Connector Store.
+You can create a third party connector and publish in WSO2 Store.

 https://docs.wso2.com/display/ISCONNECTORS/Creating+a+Third+Party+Authenticator+or+Connector+and+Publishing+in+WSO2+Store